cbdq-io/kc-connectors/azure-servicebus-sink-connector/README.md

-# A Sink Connector for Azure Service Bus
+# A Basic Sink Connector for Azure Service Bus

 See <https://docs.confluent.io/platform/current/installation/configuration/connect/source-connect-configs.html>
 for the list of default configuration properties for connectors.